Clay Buchholz: 2013 season

 On April 14, Buchholz took a no-hitter into the top of the eighth inning against the Tampa Bay Rays before allowing a hit.
 Buchholz went on to finish the month of April with a 5–0 record, followed by picking up his sixth win in his first start of May.
 This made his ERA in those six starts 1.01, to go with a win in every appearance.
-In April he was named Pitcher of the Month along with Matt Harvey.
+In April, Buchholz was named Pitcher of the Month, along with Matt Harvey.
 Buchholz had a 9–0 record until being placed on the disabled list on June 18 due to a neck strain that had been bothering him since June 9, causing him to be out until September 10.
-Buchholz won 3 of his 4 starts after returning from injury, finishing the regular season with a record of 12–1.
-In the postseason, Buchholz made 4 starts despite re-aggravating his shoulder injury and won the World Series for the first time in his career when the Red Sox defeated the St. Louis Cardinals in six games.
+Buchholz won three of his four starts after returning from injury, finishing the regular season with a record of 12–1.
+In the postseason, Buchholz made four starts despite re-aggravating his shoulder injury and won the World Series for the first time in his career when the Red Sox defeated the St. Louis Cardinals in six games.